alp1n3-dev/cast/README.md

 - [ ] Track duration between request and response
 - [x] Improved / useful logging with values being interacted with
 - [ ] `-UF` or `--uploadfile` to place a file in the request body
-- [ ] Short response support.
+- [x] Short response support.
 Add a print option that just prints the response's status `200 OK`.
-- [ ] Add a print option that only prints specific headers in responses `--header-only`

 **v0.3**